o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 - Builds the Game Launcher and other supporting files.

 {{< note >}}
-The Game Launcher may fail to load your assets if the `engine.pak` file is over 4GB.
+The Game Launcher may fail to load your assets if the `engine.pak` file is over 4 GB.
 We suggest that you clean up and reprocess your assets to reduce the file size of your bundled content.
 {{< /note >}}

 ### Monolithic project